terrimporter/RobinsonEtAl2020/README.md

 Fig5_EPTheatmap.R compares Ethanol vs Antifreeze EPT families as heatmaps.
 Uses cat.csv as an infile.

+FigS1_Map.R plots sites on the map.
+Uses Sites.csv as an infile.

 ## Supplementary data files

 1. Denoised, chimera-filtered ESVs (FASTA) for BR5, F230R, and ml-jg.